Use two puffs of the inhaler every day.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Striverdi®; Boehringer Ingelheim Limited, The electronic Medicines Compendium.
-Dated April 2014.
+Manufacturer's PIL, Striverdi® Respimat 2.5 mcg solution for inhalation; Boehringer Ingelheim Limited, The electronic Medicines Compendium.
+Dated May 2018.

 Manufacturer's PIL, Spiolto® Respimat 2.5 mcg/ 2.5 mcg inhalation solution; Boehringer Ingelheim Ltd, The electronic Medicines Compendium.
 Dated February 2017.

 British National Formulary, 76th Edition (Sep 2018); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.